CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-balrog.md

 ## 7 • EXHAUSTING YOUR PLAY DECK

 You exhaust your deck when you draw the final card from it.
 Discard any cards that are discarded when a deck is exhausted, and make any exchanges with the sideboard (see above).
 Then shuffle your discard pile.
 This becomes your new play deck.
-Place all of your discarded sites back into your location deck.
+Place all of your discarded sites back into your location deck.<span class="page-number">20</span>

 ---